FurkanFirat23/kodegon-demo/README.md

-This project was created for to get a job for kodegon company. it is all about to create a responsive web site from figma.
+# This project was created for to get a job for kodegon company.
+It is a website designed from figma.